peterfoot/uno/doc/articles/features/shapes-and-brushes.md

 ## AcrylicBrush

-Uno Platform supports the `Backdrop` version of `AcrylicBrush` (blurring in-app content behind element) on all targets except GTK and WPF.
+Uno Platform supports the `Backdrop` version of `AcrylicBrush` (blurring in-app content behind element) on all targets.
 In addition, on macOS we support the `HostBackdrop` acrylic (blurring content behind the app window).

 The brush currently has an important limitation on Android, iOS, and macOS: it can be used **only on elements which have no children**.
 Eg., if you wanted to have an acrylic effect in the background of a `Grid` with child content, then you would add a `Border` with no inner child behind the other content in the `Grid` and set the acrylic background on the `Border`, rather than set it directly on the `Grid`: